 In 2004 Darren left the Pacific Northwest for the sublime desert plains of the Southwest.
 While living in Santa Fe New Mexico he worked at Shidoni a bronze foundry of national fame and continued to paint and exhibit in Santa Fe.

 In 2006 he returned to Astoria with a renewed drive to paint full time while the sublime horizons of the west rule his muse.
-Perhaps this amusement of the grandeur of nature is from early experiences of big weather, tales from his father surviving tornadoes, and the trauma of being very young and surviving a volcanic eruption.
+Perhaps this amusement of the grandeur of nature is from early experiences of big weather, tales from his father surviving multiple tornadoes, and the trauma of being very young and surviving the Mt.
+Saint Helens eruption.

 Darren Orange's work is recognized throughout the Northwest and abroad.
 He has been presented awards from the Oregon Arts Commission, the Ford Family Foundation, and the Ucross Foundation Residency Fellowship.
 His work has been selected for exhibitions by Dominic Iocono of the Syracuse University Art Galleries, Michael Klein of the Microsoft Collection, Nat Trottman of the Guggenheim, Bonnie Laing Malcolmson of the Portland Art Museum, Margarette Bullock of the Tacoma Art Museum, and many others.
 Academic institutions such as Portland State University, Mt.
 Hood Community College, Peninsula College, Mt Hood Community College, Lower Columbia College, Oregon Coast Council for the arts, and Clatsop College have awarded him with solo exhibitions.